 Next, configure the appropriate Field to trigger your UI Action whenever a user changes its value.
 For us, that’s the area_of_law Field.
 Whenever a user selects a value from this Field, we want our UI Action to fire and check to see if one of its conditions is satisfied to activate a Tag.

-Open the Wizard, browse to the Fields screen, and select the area_of_law Field.
+Open the Wizard, browse the Fields screen, and select the area_of_law Field.
 From the Field’s UI Action property on the right, select the Update Tags UI Action that you just created.

 4. Tag Your Fields